mongodb/flask-pymongo/docs/index.rst

 - 0.5.2: May 19, 2018

-  - Drop support for Python 2.6
-  - Test against all claimed-to-work versions of Flask and PyMongo
+  - Clarify version support of Python, Flask, PyMongo, and MongoDB

 - 0.5.1: May 24, 2017